Wheels for Competition or Track Use(Lea en español)

-For real driving enthusiasts there aren't many feelings that equal the excitement of running laps on a race track at their vehicles' limit.
-And while race tracks were once only accessible to race prepared cars, today many car clubs and professional driving schools allow drivers to learn more about high performance driving as they run their street cars (with relatively few modifications) on the same tracks as their racing heroes.
-For that matter it is not unusual to have more track time (enough to drive several hundred track miles per day) at a typical club event or driver's school than most actual race weekends.
+For real driving enthusiasts there aren't many feelings that equal the excitement of running laps on a racetrack at their vehicles' performance limit.
+And while race tracks were once only accessible to race-prepared cars, today many car clubs and some professional driving schools allow drivers to learn more about high performance driving as they run their street cars (with relatively few modifications) on the same tracks as their racing heroes.
+For that matter, it is not unusual to have more track time (enough to drive several hundred track miles per day) at a typical club event or driver's school than most actual race weekends.
 And while it's common sense that track use will increase the wear on a car's tires, brakes and shocks, there are less obvious critical components that also wear out...like its wheels!
-Yes, wheels do wear out...or better stated, they fatigue.
+Yes, wheels do wear out.
+Or better stated, they fatigue.

 Because wheels are so critical to the driver's safety, top racing teams visually inspect their wheels at the track, monitor the total number of hours they are used, and crack test them on a periodic basis.
 Any wheel that shows signs of fatigue or age is discarded and replaced.
-For that matter Indy Car sanctioning bodies require that their race participants' wheels meet strict standards when new and that previously used wheels be recertified before every 500 mile race.
+Many professional race sanctioning bodies require that their race participants' wheels meet strict standards when new and that previously used wheels be recertified periodically.

-Unfortunately the same rigorous wheel inspection procedures are not typical for many driving enthusiasts who use their vehicles on the track.
-Maybe it's because wheels are so trouble free that they are often overlooked!
-But if let go for too long, wheels that are subjected to high stress track conditions can fail.
+Unfortunately, the same rigorous wheel inspection procedures are not typical for many driving enthusiasts who use their vehicles on the track.
+Maybe it's because wheels are typically so trouble-free that they are often overlooked.
+But if let go for too long, wheels subjected to high stress track conditions can fail.

-All wheels flex as they are driven through a corner.
+All wheels flex as they are driven around a corner.
 In normal street driving the amount of flex is minimal.
-However since today's DOT legal competition tires almost match the performance of yesterday's racing tires, every corner that is taken at the limit on the track causes significantly more flex.
+However, since today's Track & Competition DOT tires almost match the performance of yesterday's racing tires, every corner that is taken at the limit of traction on the track causes significantly more flex.
 It's the combination of the extra tire grip and the resulting extra flex that fatigues wheels faster when used on the track.
-And don't forget that spins, running over the track edge curbs and unintentional trips through the run off areas add their own unique extra stresses.

 So what should track drivers do to take better care of their wheels and minimize the possibility of wheel failure?

 Make certain that the wheel's installation hardware is correct for the vehicle and in good condition.
-Since almost all of today's cars are designed with hub centric wheels which transfer the vehicle's load from the center of the wheel to the car's hub (and allow the lug nuts/bolts to just hold the wheel against the hub), it is important that track wheels continue to be hub centric to help distribute the forces encountered on the track.
-If an aftermarket wheel requires special centering rings to properly fit it to the hub, be sure they are installed and installed correctly.
+Since almost all of today's cars are designed with hub-centric wheels which transfer the vehicle's load from the center of the wheel to the car's hub (and allow the lug nuts/bolts to just hold the wheel against the hub), it is important that track wheels continue to be hub-centric to help distribute the forces encountered on the track.
+If an aftermarket wheel requires special centering rings to properly fit it to the hub, be sure they are installed correctly.

 Always torque the wheel's lug nuts/bolts to the hub using a "star" pattern until the vehicle's correct torque value is reached.

-NOTE: If wheel spacers which are thicker than the height of the hub are used, they also need to be wheel and hub centric to help distribute forces.
+Note: If wheel spacers that are thicker than the height of the hub are used, they also need to be wheel- and hub-centric to help distribute forces.

-At the end of every track day the wheels should be allowed to cool, cleaned front and back, and inspected for minute cracks, impact damage and runout.
-At the first sign of a crack appearing (regardless of size or location) or an indication the wheel has been bent it should be removed from service and replaced with a good wheel.
+At the end of every track day the wheels should be allowed to cool, should be cleaned front and back, and inspected for minute cracks, impact damage and runout.
+At the first sign of a crack appearing (regardless of size or location) or an indication the wheel has been bent, it should be removed from service and replaced with a good wheel.

 Every time new tires are mounted, each wheel should be inspected to verify that it is round and true.
 If it is found to be bent, it should be removed from service and replaced with a good wheel.

-If the wheel has been used for an extended period of time you may want to have a local machine shop professionally crack test it in the off season before considering subjecting it to another year of track use.
+If the wheel has been used for an extended period of time, you may want to have a local machine shop professionally crack test it in the off-season to ensure it can be subjected to another year of track use.

 Wheels are a critical component to your car.
-However because they tend to fatigue slowly, periodic inspection will usually reveal the signs of aging and use (such as minute cracks in the wheels spokes or near the bolt holes) long before they can become a serious problem.
-However if overlooked, once a crack has formed it will concentrate the stresses in the weak area and allow the crack to spread until the wheel fails.
+Because they tend to fatigue slowly, periodic inspection will usually reveal the signs of aging and use (such as minute cracks in the wheels spokes or near the bolt holes) before they can become a serious problem.
+If overlooked, once a crack has formed it will concentrate the stresses in the weak area and allow the crack to spread until the wheel fails.

 It is important to note that track use and/or participation in racing voids the manufacturers' warranties of all street wheels.